In this episode

 The VIA Strengths assessment tool is available at: www.viacharacter.org

-Welcome to this episode – ‘Shame, unshame and who you really are’.
+Transcript: ‘Shame, unshame and who you really are’

 So it’s been a really busy few months, mainly focused around launching a new course ‘Working with Shame’ and also, connected to that, my new book ‘Unshame: healing trauma-based shame through psychotherapy‘.
 So really I’ve spent the last six months immersed in the shame research, and immersed in my own process of figuring out what shame is, how it’s affected me, its links with trauma, and how we can move out of the crippling isolation of shame: How can we overcome the self-hatred and self-loathing which really gets in the way of us doing anything, enjoying anything, being anything.